Impact100 Cleveland Board of Directors

 Pamela Tyll Radišek, Impact Reporting Chair

 Pamela Tyll Radišek is a strategic consultant, career coach, and community advocate with a passion for building programs and partnerships that drive equity, empowerment, and long-term impact.
 With 15 years of experience spanning marketing, education, organizational development, and community leadership, Pamela has dedicated her career to helping individuals and institutions align mission with action.
 Pamela is the founder of North Coast Careers, a boutique career coaching firm that supports marginalized individuals—especially first-generation professionals and women of color—as they navigate their careers and position themselves for leadership.
 She is also co-founder of Radisek Industries, a consulting firm specializing in community engagement and engineering project management, where she works alongside her husband to help technical teams build smarter systems and stronger communities.
 Starting her career in engineering and big tech, Pamela managed marketing and growth initiatives that bridged technical precision with human connection.
 Her ability to bring people-centered leadership into data-driven spaces now fuels her consulting work.
 Raised in Texas, Pamela now resides in Cleveland with her husband, Joseph and their adventurous twin boys, who keep life loud, joyful, and full of wonder.
 She is currently pursuing her M.A. in Organizational Leadership at Gonzaga University and has completed additional studies at Cornell, SMU, and St. Edward’s University.
+Contact Pamela

 -